-A Place for You is governed by a Board of Directors and led by Executive Director Linda Thomson.
+A Place for You is governed by a Board of Directors and led by Executive Director Vicki VanderVegt.

-Kim Brubaken has been a senior high guidance counselor at Pine City High School for over 16 years.
+Kim Brubaken is a retired senior high guidance counselor.
+She retired from Pine City High School after 20 years.
 Prior to that, she was the director of the Employment & Training Center at Pine Technical College, which delivered welfare reform programs in a five county area.
 Kim has been a lifelong resident of Mora where she has been actively involved in youth mission trips and providing foster care for adolescent teenage girls.
 Kim has been an advocate for youth and adults while serving on several boards including her church and advocacy organizations in the Twin Cities.

 Deb Eck: Treasurer

 Deb grew up on a farm near Gonvick, a small town in northwestern Minnesota and has lived in Pine City since 1969.
-She has a degree in accounting and has been with East Central Energy for the past 19 years working in their finance department.
+She has a degree in accounting from St. Cloud State University and recently retired from East Central Energy after a 24 year career in their finance department.
 Deb has been involved in volunteer activities within the community and church throughout the years.
 One that is very special to her is the Image Project.
 Through the efforts of all those involved the Masaii girls in Tanzania are getting an education.
 It was this group that inspired Deb to become involved with A Place for You.

 Steve Hallan: Board Member